feijaouk/antoniocloud.com/docs/index.md

 author_profile: true
 ---

-Antonio Cloud owned and maintained by Antonio Feijao UK {: .notice--success}
+Antonio Cloud owned and maintained by Antonio Feijao UK.{: .notice--success}

 ## Disclaimer

 [AntonioCloud.com](https://www.antoniocloud.com) is a personal website.

-The opinions expressed are my own and do not necessarily represent those of [current](https://aws.amazon.com) or [past employers](https://www.linkedin.com/in/antoniofeijaouk/).
+The opinions expressed are my own and do not necessarily represent those of [current](https://aws.amazon.com) or [past employers](https://www.linkedin.com/in/antoniofeijaouk/).{: .notice--warning}
-{: .notice--warning}

 ---